 Between August 25, 2020 and September 2, 2020, the Company sold unsecured convertible promissory notes ("New Convertible Notes") in an aggregate amount of \$1,259,000 to accredited investors with a substantive pre-existing relationship with the Company.
-The New Convertible Notes matured on December 31, 2020 and bear interest at 7% per annum.
-Pursuant to the terms of the New Convertible Notes, principal and interest outstanding under the New Convertible Notes automatically convert into Units at a conversion price of \$5.10 per Unit at such time when the Company has sufficient shares of common stock authorized.
-Each Unit consists of one share of common stock and a one-year warrant exercisable at a price equal to the purchase of the Unit, expiring 12 months from the date of issuance ("Unit").
-The Company incurred total interest expense of \$1,314 related to the New Convertible Notes during the year ended December 31, 2020, respectively.
+The New Convertible Notes matured on December 31, 2020 and bore interest at 7% per annum.
+Pursuant to the terms of the New Convertible Notes, principal and interest outstanding under the New Convertible Notes would automatically convert into Units at a conversion price of \$5.10 per Unit at such time when the Company had sufficient shares of common stock authorized.
 On September 2, 2020, the Company increased the number of authorized shares and issued an aggregate of 247,123 Units to accredited investors upon the automatic conversion of principal and interest of \$1,259,000 and \$1,314, respectively, outstanding under the New Convertible Notes.
+The Company incurred total interest expense of \$1,314 related to the New Convertible Notes during the year ended December 31, 2020.